fabric8io/fabric8/docs/develop/logging.md

 As a Microservice developer, you get _logging as a service_ for free with the [Logging Microservices](../logging.html), though its recommended that you:

 * write logs to standard output rather than to files on disk
-* ideally use JSON output so thats its easy to automically parse it
+* ideally use JSON output so that it's easy to automatically parse it